 Eating too quickly (or in my case, virtually inhaling your food) is an anxious behaviour that feeds your anxiety more than it nourishes your body.

 Allow plenty of time to enjoy your food.
 Take small bites.
 Chew your food.
 Pay attention to all your senses - the flavours, aromas, colours, textures (and sometimes even sounds) of your meal.
 You’ll improve your enjoyment and digestion of your meal - better nourishing your mind and body.

 There will always be a hundred things you need to get done - but they’re rarely more important than a healthy meal to nourish your mind and body.

 🍷 In your journal, make a list of all the foods you consume that may be contributing to your anxiety.
 How much, and how often, do you consume them?
 Which of these foods can you reduce, or eliminate entirely, and how?
 Make a plan.

 🌱 Now, make a list of all the foods you consume that provide the nutrients needed to help reduce anxiety.
 Could you consume more of them?
 Are there any nutrients missing from your anti-anxiety diet?
 What foods will you add?
 Make a plan.

 😕 Do you ever skip or rush your meals?
 How you can plan your day to better prioritize meal preparation and enjoyment?

-✏️ Take this 90-second health anxiety (hypochondria) quiz to measure your progress and find out your next steps to overcoming health anxiety.
+✏️ Take this 1-minute health anxiety (hypochondria) quiz to reveal your exact next steps to overcoming health anxiety.

 🙏🏼 Share this post - it may help someone you know begin a healthy, fearless life, free of anxiety.